Quasiparticle multiplets and 5f electronic correlation in prototypical plutonium borides: Discussions

-\textbf{X-ray absorption branching ratio and 5$f$ occupancy.} The evolution pattern of 5$f$ electrons occupancy in the $5f_{5/2}$ and $5f_{7/2}$ levels across this series is a particularly fundamental question about actinides.
-Generally, it is determined by the angular momentum coupling scheme of each actinide.
-Depending on the relative strength of spin-orbit coupling and electrostatic interaction, the angular momenta of multielectronic systems have three ways to couple with each other: Russell-Saunders (LS) coupling, $jj$ coupling, and intermediate coupling (IC)~\cite{RevModPhys.81.235}.
-For the ground states of late actinides, intermediate coupling is usually the favorite.
+\textbf{Angular momentum coupling scheme.} The evolution pattern of 5$f$ electrons occupancy in the $5f_{5/2}$ and $5f_{7/2}$ levels across actinide series is a crucial question.
+Commonly, it is determined by the angular momentum coupling scheme of each actinide.
+For the multielectronic systems, there exist three ways of angular momentum coupling on account of the relative strength of spin-orbit coupling and electronic interaction.
+Namely, Russell-Saunders (LS) coupling, $jj$ coupling, and intermediate coupling (IC)~\cite{RevModPhys.81.235}.
+For the ground states of late actinides, intermediate coupling scheme is usually the favorite.
 A natural question rises with the 5$f$ orbital occupancy and angular momentum coupling scheme for PuB$x$ ($x$=1, 2, 6, 12).

-X-ray absorption spectroscopy is a powerful probe for the electronic transitions between core 4$d$ and valence 5$f$ states.
-The strong spin-orbital coupling for the 4$d$ states give rise to two absorption lines, representing the $4d_{5/2} \rightarrow 5f$ and $4d_{3/2} \rightarrow 5f$ transitions, respectively.
+Since X-ray absorption spectroscopy is a powerful technique to detect the electronic transitions between core 4$d$ and valence 5$f$ states, it is used to observe the occupancy of 5$f$ electrons of actinides.
+The strong spin-orbit coupling for the 4$d$ states leads to two absorption lines, representing the $4d_{5/2} \rightarrow 5f$ and $4d_{3/2} \rightarrow 5f$ transitions, respectively.
 The X-ray absorption branching ratio $\mathcal{B}$ is defined as the relative strength of the $4d_{5/2}$ absorption line~\cite{PhysRevA.38.1943}.
-It measures the strength of the spin-orbit coupling interaction in the 5$f$ shell.
-If the electrostatic interaction between core and valence electrons is ignored, the expression for $\mathcal{B}$ is as follows~\cite{shim:2007}:
+It calibrates the spin-orbit coupling interaction strength in 5$f$ shell.
+Under the approximation that the electrostatic interaction between core and valence electrons is neglected, the expression for $\mathcal{B}$ is written as~\cite{shim:2007}:

 where $n_{7/2}$ and $n_{5/2}$ are the 5$f$ occupation numbers for the $5f_{7/2}$ and $5f_{5/2}$ states, respectively.
 The calculated results are listed in table~\ref{tab:n5f}, giving $\mathcal{B}$(PuB$_6$) $\textgreater$ $\mathcal{B}$(PuB$_{12}$) $\textgreater$ $\mathcal{B}$(PuB) $\approx$ $\mathcal{B}$(PuB$_2$).
 That means the angular momentum coupling scheme of four compounds are assigned to intermediate coupling, which is similar to that in heavy actinides Pu~\cite{PhysRevB.101.125123} and Cm~\cite{PhysRevB.101.195123}.